Australia's Woodside signs MOU with Japan's JBIC

-PERTH Australia's Woodside Petroleum (WPL.AX) has signed a memorandum of understanding with the Japan Bank for International Cooperation (JBIC) that would allow the bank to provide financial support for Woodside's future liquefied natural gas (LNG) developments, Woodside said on Monday.
+PERTH Oct 29 Australia's Woodside Petroleum has signed a memorandum of understanding with the Japan Bank for International Cooperation (JBIC) that would allow the bank to provide financial support for Woodside's future liquefied natural gas (LNG) developments, Woodside said on Monday.

 "Woodside and JBIC will hold periodic discussions relating to Woodside's future LNG developments and JBIC will consider providing financial support for those potential developments," Woodside said in a statement to the Australian Stock Exchange.